On this page...

 Why is applying for college important?

 Submitting an application is one of the first steps in getting to college and an important indicator of whether a student will enroll in postsecondary education upon graduation.
 Applying lets students know what their opportunities are and can help in their decision-making process.
-While applying, it is important to keep in mind colleges that are both a good match and fit for a student to prevent under matching, especially among underrepresented students.
+While applying, it is important to keep in mind postsecondary institutions that are both a good match and fit for a student to prevent under matching, especially among underrepresented students.

 How does Course to College support applying for college?